IPR Patent: Everything You Need to Know

 In June 2017, the United States Supreme Court agreed to hear the case of Oil States v.
 Greene's Energy Group, et al. despite a ruling from the PTAB.
 This called into question the constitutionality of an inter partes review.
 The Supreme Court intends to answer three questions:

-- Whether the IPR conflicts with prior rulings by the Supreme Court, and
+- Whether the IPR conflicts with prior rulings by the Supreme Court

 The Supreme Court has yet to make a decision.
 But this ruling will undoubtedly change an IPR if it's allowed to exist following the ruling.

 If you need help with an inter partes review, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard and Yale Law and average 14 years of legal experience, including work with or for companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard and Yale Law and average 14 years of legal experience, including work with or for companies like Google, Menlo Ventures, and Airbnb.